 Carmabi is responsible for various nature parks and area's.
-The largest area's we manage are The Christoffel National Park and Shete Boka National Park.
+The largest area's we manage are The Christoffel National Park, The Curacao Rif Mangrove Park and the Shete Boka National Park.
 We continually strive to manage and preserve nature on our beautiful island.

 WHAT WE DO